 For Undergraduate and Graduate Students

 The Nanovic Institute’s suite of undergraduate grants engages students in transformative learning beyond the classroom, through research, internship, and language study grants.
-Students interested in applying for funding should familiarize themselves with the Institute's research priorities and review upcoming deadlines.
+While the Nanovic Institute accepts proposals from students with wide ranging interests in European Studies, the Institute prioritizes the funding of applications which directly engage the Institute's strategic plan.
 The Institute offers several resources on grant proposal writing and research, including one-on-one advising and 1-credit research methods and project design course.